-This photo clearly does not comply with the size limits for a Write-offs photo contest submission; its widest dimension in pixels is 3500, and the image size is 23.4MB.
+This photo clearly does not comply with the size limits for a Write-offs photo contest submission; its longest dimension in pixels is 4500.

-Step 1: A good place to begin is change the largest pixel dimension – in this case, the width – to 2000.
-This will bring the photo into compliance with the first requirement, a long dimension of 2000 pixels or less.
-If both dimensions of the photo are already less than 2000, skip this step and go to the next.
-Do NOT enlarge an image that is already smaller than 2000 pixels in both dimensions.
+If the longest dimension is greater than 3000 pixels, change it — in this case, the width — to 3000.
+This will bring the photo into compliance with the image size requirement, a long dimension of 3000 pixels or less.
+If both dimensions of the photo are already less than 3000, do NOT enlarge an image that is already smaller than 3000 pixels in both dimensions.